JeffShao96/Symbolic-NS3/README.md

 ## Code
-We modified two files in the original NS-3:
+The current Symbolic NS-3 modifies two files in the original NS-3:

 [point-to-point-channel.h](./ns-3-dev/src/point-to-point/model/point-to-point-channel.h):

-We add three members to the class for the API:
+We add three members to the class for the new channel attributes:
 ```cpp
 private:
   ...